 A backflow preventer is a pipe attachment.
 Depending on your building’s design, it will probably be attached to a pipe outside the building.
 This piece will have two ends and then a third section in the center.
 One end handles contaminated water while the other carries potable water.
 The center section is a chamber.
 Contaminated water that backflows goes through one end of the device and becomes trapped in the chamber.

 From there, the water can drain out if your preventer has such a tool, or the device can receive maintenance as needed.
+Don’t forget about backflow covers which can help avoid costly repairs.

 Do I Need a Backflow Preventer?